sudeepdino008/PPiOS-Rename/README.md

 *PPiOS-Rename* lets you reverse the process of obfuscation for crash dump files.
 This is important so you can find the original classes and methods involved in a crash.
 It does this by using the information from a map file (e.g. `symbols.map`) to modify the crash dump text, replacing the obfuscated symbols with the original names.
 For example:

     ppios-rename --translate-crashdump --symbols-map path/to/symbols_x.y.z.map path/to/crashdump path/to/output

-### Reversing obfuscation in dSYMs

-It is possible to reverse the process of obfuscation in dSYMs by using a utility included with [PPiOS-ControlFlow](https://www.preemptive.com/products/ppios).
-The de-obfuscated dSYMs let you see the original names in automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
-It does this by using the information from a map file (e.g. `symbols.map`) to generate a "reverse dSYM" file that has the non-obfuscated symbol names in it.
-For example:

-    /usr/local/share/preemptive/PPiOS/bin/llvm-dsymutil -ppios-map=path/to/symbols_x.y.z.map path/to/input.dSYM -o=path/to/output.dSYM

->Note: If you do not specify an output dSYM by passing the `-o` argument, the input dSYM **itself** will be altered by running the `llvm-dsymutil` command.

-The resulting dSYM file can be uploaded to e.g. HockeyApp.

-dSYMs use a binary format that must be interpreted correctly by `llvm-dsymutil`.
-Thus the version of `llvm-dsymutil` from *PPiOS-ControlFlow* must match the major version of Xcode used to produce the dSYMs.
-For example, `llvm-dsymutil` from *PPiOS-ControlFlow* version 2.5 can only be used with Xcode 8, the latest version of Xcode supported by this version of *PPiOS-ControlFlow*.

-Until Xcode 9 is supported by *PPiOS-ControlFlow*, dSYM translation is unavailable for apps or libraries built with Xcode 9.

-> DEVELOPER NOTE: The original `--translate-dsym` logic did not work properly with small symbol names nor when the obfuscated names were a different size than the originals.
-It has been replaced by a feature in *PPiOS-ControlFlow*.

 ### Analyzing Dynamic Frameworks